release notes

 When the desired trial is selected, the button Proceed to Formulating is enabled.
 Clicking on it will:

-• Close the results component
+• Close the Scan & Score results page

 • Create a new Workspace record with the preselected Starting Trial matching the one selected in the previous screen